Donald Trump: The Origin Story of an American Actor, Part 2

 The key takeaway of this piece is the following: children raised in psychologically safe and loving homes generally grow up to be happy and healthy adults.
 But children raised in psychologically unsafe and emotionally toxic homes generally grow up to be unhappy and unhealthy adults.

 Now let’s remember this young family we’ve learned a bit about back in the New York City of the 1930s.
 Fred, son of German immigrants, was a hardworking and financially successful entrepreneur.
 He was also a sociopath who was once arrested at a KKK rally.
-Mary, daughter of Scottish parents, immigrated to America at age 18 with a single goal: find a wealthy husband.
+Mary, daughter of Scottish parents, immigrated to America at age 18 with a single goal: find a husband who could take care of her.
 She was also a chronic insomniac, who was very likely also dealing with some serious and untreated version of depression and/or anxiety.

 By the time they were married and on the verge of bringing five children into the world, this couple was already deeply unstable.
 Fred and Mary were not capable of managing even their own personal adult problems in a healthy, rational, mature fashion.
 Unable and/or unwilling to commit to even to their own self-improvement, there appears to be no evidence that they were capable of honestly recognizing, much less actively working on the unhappy and unhealthy relationship dynamics that quickly emerged between them.